Winston Grennan: New York

 In 1973 Grennan relocated to America "to study jazz" where he embarked on sessions with saxophonist Robin Kenyatta.
 His work with Kenyatta (including the acclaimed "Stompin at the Savoy" album, and several others) combined with his unique, innovative style, provoked interest from diverse musicians.
 He was hired to record and tour with numerous well-known jazz and R&B performers including Marvin Gaye, Aretha Franklin, Garland Jeffreys, Dizzy Gillespie, Herbie Hancock, The OJays, Minnie Ripperton and Herbie Mann, among others (see list below).
 By 1980 he was tapped by August Darnell as a founding member of Kid Creole and the Coconuts, who recorded a series of hits in the 80s.
 Grennan can be seen performing on the 1982 release Live in Concert at The Ritz New York.

 Later, he appeared in the film 9½ Weeks (1985), with his Ska Rocks band, which he assembled in the 1980s and which stayed active in various incarnations until his death.
 Grennan formed the Swegway record label on which his band's albums were released.
 Notably, Lynn Taitt, the Trinidadian-born guitarist credited with creating the rock steady beat while living and working in Jamaica, and long time colleague of Grennan's, appeared on several Ska Rocks recordings.
 Grennan also worked on music for, or appeared in, other films including Harold and Maude, Fresh Fruit in Foreign Places, and later Sleepyheads, and Soho.
 He was involved in the original musical efforts for the unrealised production Reggae on Broadway.

 Over the years, Grennan continued to back Toots & the Maytals, and a few other touring Jamaican acts including Pat Kelly, the Clarendonians, Yellowman and the Skatalites.
 In 1997, he released a fourth effort Wash Over Gold.
 The album demonstrated the artist's vocal and trombone talents with guest musicians including Lynn Taitt, Andy Bassford and Tony Culture.
 Notable tracks include a ska tribute to Don Drummond, the haunting "Colourful Faces" and the admonitory "Domestic Violence".

 Last years

 In the last year of his life Grennan released his final record, Clean Slate, as well as performing on and sharing arrangement duties with dub-poet Anthony Pierre on his debut, Obeah Accompong.
-In early 2000, Grennan appeared on "Back to the Island", a reggae compilation of local tracks produced by Peter Simon, of Martha's Vineyard.
+In early 2000, Grennan appeared on Back to the Island, a reggae compilation album of local tracks produced by Peter Simon, of Martha's Vineyard.
 He continued to tour until he was diagnosed with cancer in May 2000.
 Grennan continued to record with long-time cohorts and Ska Rocks members David Oliver and Andy Bassford, almost up to his death.
 Throughout his life he mentored his sons on drums and other instruments, and also gave private lessons to a number of promising young drummers.
 His son, "Sunray" appears on several Ska Rocks recordings.